axeldima10/axeldima10.github.io/content/en/home/hero-welcome.md

 ---

 Welcome to the tech enthusiast website.
-I’m Axel, a software engineer, .Symfony, Java and Python enthusiast.
+I’m Axel, a software engineer, Symfony, Java and Python enthusiast.
 You can get to know me by reading the About section.
 Let’s get in touch on LinkedIn or E-mail !